 A cosmetic doctor might perform anti-wrinkle and dermal filler injections, laser, radiofrequency and other high-tech treatments while also being able to help patients with other health concerns.
 A cosmetic doctor has a standard medical licence.

 What is a dermatologist?

 A dermatologist is a specialised medical doctor who goes above and beyond their standard medical training and licences to hone one specific area of medicine: the skin, hair and nails, also known as dermatology.
-A dermatologist has a deep understanding of skin diseases but may not necessarily specialise in cosmetic treatments.
+A dermatologist deeply understands skin diseases but may not necessarily specialise in cosmetic treatments.
 They take on extra years of study to achieve their specialist dermatology qualification.

-A dermatologist may have a particular interest in their chosen field (i.e., skin cancer, eczema, acne, etc.) from a medical perspective; however, they may also be interested and experienced in the cosmetic side of skin nails, etc. hair.
+A dermatologist may have a particular interest in their chosen field (i.e., skin cancer, eczema, acne, etc.) from a medical perspective; however, they may also be interested and experienced in the cosmetic side of skin, nails, and hair.
 Thus, the cosmetic dermatologist is born.

-Dermatologists can do surgery, though the extent of the surgery will depend on their interests.
-Many minor dermatological surgeries include removing moles or skin lesions, with more extensive surgeries including liposuction.
+Dermatologists can perform surgery, though the extent of the surgery will depend on their interests.
+Many minor dermatological surgeries include removing moles or skin lesions, with more extensive cosmetic surgeries including liposuction.